Payments Documentation

 Step 2: Receiving Payment for the Invoice (over Stripe payment provider)

-2A - Client X initiates a payment of $2,000 via the Stripe payment provider.
-The payment is not yet finalized but is authorized and held by Stripe.
+2A - When Client X pays the $2,200 invoice, and the payment is processed through a payment provider that charges a 3% fee (total fee: $66), you record the payment minus the fee.
+The payment is not yet finalized but is authorized and held by Stripe (PENDING)!

 Account | Debit Pending | Debit | Credit Pending | Credit |